dashpops/Bellows_Music_permissions/README.md

-# Bellows - The Lungs of the Foundry!
+# Bellows - The lungs of the Foundry!
 ---

 * **Author**: casualchameleon (discord: casualchameleon#6618)